How to remove mouth sores: canker causes, types and treatment

 Mouth sores, including cold sores and sores on the tongue, gums, or roof of the mouth, can have various causes.
 Here are some common reasons why mouth sores may develop:

-• Infections and viruses: For example, the herpes simplx virus is what causes cold sores.
+Infections and viruses: For example, the herpes simplex virus is what causes cold sores.
 Fungal and bacterial infections are also often what cause mouth sores on the tongue.

 Several triggers can increase your likelihood of having mouth sores.
-For example, stress, excessive exposure to UV rays, or having a weakened immune system from a different illness can make you more susceptible to developing mouth sores or having recurring sores.
+Stress, excessive exposure to UV rays, or having a weakened immune system from a different illness can make you more susceptible to developing mouth sores or having recurring sores.

 A girl on a yellow background brushing her teeth.